|MEETING PLACE:||The Gonzo Inn, 100 W 200 S, Moab, Utah|

-At the end of each day, we will settle into camp before coming back together to enjoy a healthy and satisfying meal, group discussion, and social time followed by a restorative practice and community connection.
+At the end of each day, we will settle into camp before coming back together to enjoy a restful evening practice followed by a healthy and satisfying meal, group discussion, and community connection.

 Day 5 – Cataract Canyon

 This is usually the day that we’ll be off into the rolling depths of Cataract Canyon to challenge the Big Drops and thrills.
-At this point our small crafts will be hoisted onto our snout.
+At this point our small crafts will be stowed on the rafts.
 Your trusted guides will navigate the twists and turns of the mighty Colorado while we paddle through the rapids.
 After a day of drenching whitewater excitement and empowerment, we’ll make camp and toast to the thrills and spills with new friends and memories.
 On the final night, revel at the river’s edge as your guides prepare a farewell feast.

 Day 6 – Cataract Canyon, Narrow Canyon, & Lake Powell

-After a delicious breakfast and reflective movement and meditation practice, we’ll be back on the boats winding through the final dramatic miles of Cataract Canyon, admiring the majestic 2000-foot canyon walls.
+Before a delicious breakfast we will enjoy some peaceful time to pause and reflect as a group, then we’ll be back on the boats winding through the final dramatic miles of Cataract Canyon, admiring the majestic 2000-foot canyon walls.
 There may be a few fun rapids left on this last morning before we reach the impounded waters of Lake Powell, held back by Glen Canyon Dam 180 miles or so downstream.
 After a final lunch on the river, we’ll come to our take-out at Hite Crossing where we’ll say goodbye to our guides and take a five-minute van shuttle to the airstrip.
 The scenic flight to Moab grants a bit of time to reflect, as we trace our path backwards through Cataract Canyon from high above, looking down on the beautiful landscape from a bird’s-eye perspective.